rsksmart/rLogin-sample-apps/permissioned-app/README.md

   Permissioned Application
 </p>

-This application asks the user for a Name declarative detial and an Email Credential from their DataVault before signing in.
+This application asks the user for a Name declarative detail and an Email Credential from their DataVault before signing in.
 After signing in, the DataVault is available and the user can read data.

 To get the email credential, use the [Email VC Issuer](https://rsksmart.github.io/email-vc-issuer/).
 To set your name, log on to the [RIF Identity Manager](https://rsksmart.github.io/rif-identity-manager/), click on the pencil icon at the top and set the "Name" field.